Elizabeth Cottrell

-Elizabeth Stevenson (professionally Elizabeth Cottrell; born 1975) is a geologist and museum curator for the National Museum of Natural History.
-She is a fellow of both the Geochemical Society and the Mineralogical Society of America.
+Elizabeth Stevenson (professionally Elizabeth Cottrell; born 1975) is a geologist and museum curator for the National Museum of Natural History (NMNH).
+She is a fellow of both the Geochemical Society and the Mineralogical Society of America, and formerly directed the Smithsonian's Global Volcanism Program.

 Early life and education

 Born in 1975, Cottrell grew up in northern Vermont.
 Her father was an engineer.
-In 1997, Cottrell received a Bachelor of Science in geochemistry from Brown University.
-She went on to earn a Ph.D. in environmental science from Columbia University in 2004.
+In 1997, Cottrell received a Bachelor of Science degree in geochemistry from Brown University.
+She received a Fulbright Fellowship to Paris, France, in 1998.